 My reception team will transfer your call to me when I’m available in my office just like any receptionist would if they were sitting next door to me.
 I may be talking with another client, on a teleconference call, attending a webinar, coordinating action for another client, doing research on behalf of clients, or doing other activities where I am not able to answer my receptionist immediately.

-If I’m not available, they can either take a message or transfer you to my voice mail and I will return your call as soon as I can … usually by close of business that same day (although there are exceptions if I am out of the office for an extended period of time - my receptionist has my general calendar and can tell you if I'm available that day or not).
+If I’m not available, they can either take a message or transfer you to my voice mail and I will return your call as soon as I can … usually by close of business that same day (although there are exceptions if I am out of the office for an extended period of time.

 Below are the various strategic partners I have which ensures that keys areas of needed expertise are professionally hired, trained and always staffed by talented people.
 This frees up my time to focus only on you!